From Awkward Small Talk To Soulful Connections: Ask These Questions To Fall In Love Over A Telephone Call

 Active participation in online therapy may enhance one's ability to engage in introspection and gain greater self-awareness.
 By leveraging the virtual platform, individuals are encouraged to delve deeper into their thoughts, emotions, and behavioral patterns.
 This heightened self-awareness can equip them with the tools to ask pertinent questions, comprehend their relationship dynamics, and hone their communication skills for improved efficacy.

-The future of couples therapy: Why online communication is proving to be effective
+Why online communication is proving to be effective for couples

 Clients have the opportunity to carefully consider their thoughts and feelings before articulating them, leading to more thoughtful responses and deeper insights.
 This process may enhance the overall quality of communication within the therapy sessions and contribute to a more effective therapeutic experience.